oucs-teaching/cosc349-labs/lab02.md

 > 3. Under the General section, use the pull down menu at the right-hand side of the "Default Machine Folder:", choose "Other...", and then select the "myvms" folder that you created.
 For me, the resulting value is `/home/cshome/d/dme/Desktop/myvms`, and you can type in the equivalent for your user account directly.

 :::info
-VirtualBox on the lab machine I used is version 6.1.2.
+The CS Labs are running version 6.1.16.
 When you first start up VirtualBox, you may need to click "Details" on the welcome window that is shown on the right-hand part of the VirtualBox Manager window, so that you see the same sort of display that I do.

 If you are running VirtualBox on your own computer, I assume that you will be using something in the version 6 series, from which the screen captures in this lab were recorded.

-Note that previous screen captures will sometimes be reused, assuming that you are comfortable to make up for small differences in the user interface.
+Note that previous screen captures will sometimes be reused (e.g., some are from version 6.1.2), assuming that you are comfortable to make up for small differences in the user interface.
 :::

 :::danger